RadioPotin/computorv1/README.md

 ```
 dune runtest
 ```
-This will run all tests contained in the folder `ŧest`.
+This will run all tests contained in the folder `test`.

 # Usage